fij/btup/README.md

 `(A) Topic Description:`

-1. Quantitative Finance / Financial Engineering is usually considered to be a composition of three main areas:
+1. Quantitative Finance / Financial Engineering is a composition of three main areas:
    - Financial markets and products
-   - Quantitative modeling
+   - Mathematical modeling
    - Data processing and analysis

 2. Goals are usually complex.
 Business needs speed, product flexibility, stability, low costs and high returns.<br/>Sometimes several of these at the same time.